funRiceGenes/funRiceGenes.github.io/_posts/OS/N/2015-01-20-OsNAC2~OsTIL1~OMTN2~OsORE1.md

     + Overexpression of miR164b or down-regulation of OsNAC2 led to decreased panicle length and grain yield in the main panicle
     + Overexpression of OsmiR164b-resistant OsNAC2 improves plant architecture and grain yield in rice.
     + In summary, we identified an efficient new strategy to substantially increase rice yield and improve plant architecture through over-expression of OsmiR164b-resistant OsNAC2
+    + Additionally, OsNAC2 expression was enhanced in rice seedlings exposed to a high NaCl concentration
+    + OsNAC2 positively affects salt-induced cell death and binds to the OsAP37 and OsCOX11 promoters.
+    + Overall, our results suggest that OsNAC2 accelerates NaCl-induced PCD and provide new insights into the mechanisms affecting ROS accumulation, plant caspase-like activity, and K+efflux

 * **Connection**
     + __D35~OsKOS3~OsKO2__, __OsNAC2~OsTIL1~OMTN2~OsORE1__, [OsNAC2 encoding a NAC transcription factor affects plant height through mediating the gibberellic acid pathway in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC2 encoding a NAC transcription factor affects plant height through mediating the gibberellic acid pathway in rice.%5BTitle%5D), Dual-luciferase reporter analyses, yeast one-hybrid assays and ChIP-qPCR suggested that OsNAC2 directly interacted with the promoter of OsEATB and OsKO2